John and Mary Kormendy: Antarctica 2026

 Windy Waves map of temperatures in the Ross Sea on the morning of January 26.
 (My laptop's clock is still set to American CST.)
 The location where the ship was parked for shore excursions is marked with the white dot at the bottom of the temperature flag.

 Windy Waves map of sea swell heights during the evening landings on January 26th.
 The white line with arrow at the end shows how we detoured around sea ice to get to Cape Adare.
 Situational awareness is critical to having a good trip to Antarctica, and Aurora crew are masters of it.
-In the coming days, we will sail down the western shore of the Ross Sea as far as McMurdo Station.
+In the coming days, we will sail down the western shore of the Ross Sea approximately as far as McMurdo Station.

 Expedition Leader Roger Kirkwood briefs us on the shore excursions at Cape Adare.
 The ship is positioned inside the bay that separates the cape from the rest of the mainland.
 Most of Cape Adare penninsula is steeply mountainous, but a triangle of sand about 1 km on a side was our destination: About 300,000 pairs of Adelie penguins nest there and on up the slopes.
 This is the biggest Adelie nesting colony in the world.
 Also on that triangle is the (restored) "Borchgrevink's Hut" from the British Antarctic expedition of 1898-1900.
 The hut is shown in some pictures below.
 Google AI notes that "it is the first, oldest, and only surviving example of humanity's first building on any continent."
 Since the closest side of the sand triangle is much closer to the ship than the far side or the farther hills, the nearest penguins in the pictures that follow look markedly bigger than the farthest ones.